 Economic growth means an increase in real output (real GDP).
 Therefore, with increased output and consumption we are likely to see costs imposed on the environment.
-The environmental impact of economic growth includes the increased consumption of non-renewable resources, higher levels of pollution and potential loss of environmental habitats.
+The environmental impact of economic growth includes the increased consumption of non-renewable resources, higher levels of pollution, global warming and the potential loss of environmental habitats.

 However, not all forms of economic growth cause damage to the environment.
 With rising real incomes, individuals have a greater ability to devote resources to protecting the environment and mitigate the harmful effects of pollution.
 Also, economic growth caused by improved technology can enable higher output with less pollution.